idkrn123/dynamo/README.md

     "model": "gpt-4-0613"
 }'
 ```
+You can also use the web client included in the `client/` directory.
+It will be updated to look less... unfortunate... soon.

 LIMITATIONS: (Hey, even Superman was weak to Kryptonite!)
 - Web scraping is limited based on the restrictions imposed by 'robots.txt'.